Pacific Debt Relief Company Logo

 Avoid excessive inquiries

-The higher your scores, the better your odds of not just getting approved for credit, but qualifying for the best rates and terms on mortgages, auto loans, and credit cards.
+Higher scores improve your chances of getting approved for credit and qualifying for the best rates.
 Monitoring and improving your credit is a lifelong process.

 Understanding Your Financial Health

 When it comes to understanding your financial health, it's essential to be familiar with your credit history and how it's evaluated.
-Your FICO score and your credit score are two critical components that lenders use to assess your creditworthiness.
+Comparing FICO Score vs. Credit Score, both are critical components that lenders use to assess your creditworthiness.

 • Hard and Soft Credit Pulls: One aspect of credit evaluation involves the types of credit inquiries made on your credit report.
 Understanding the difference between hard and soft credit pulls is vital when applying for credit.